bgoonz/docs-collection/github/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests.md

 ---
 title: About pull requests
-intro: 'Pull requests let you tell others about changes you''ve pushed to a branch in a repository on {% data variables.product.product_name %}.
-Once a pull request is opened, you can discuss and review the potential changes with collaborators and add follow-up commits before your changes are merged into the base branch.'
+intro: "Pull requests let you tell others about changes you've pushed to a branch in a repository on {% data variables.product.product_name %}.
+Once a pull request is opened, you can discuss and review the potential changes with collaborators and add follow-up commits before your changes are merged into the base branch."
 redirect_from:
   - /github/collaborating-with-issues-and-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests
   - /articles/using-pull-requests/
   - /articles/about-pull-requests
   - /github/collaborating-with-issues-and-pull-requests/about-pull-requests
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Pull requests
 ---

 ## About pull requests

 {% note %}

 **Note:** When working with pull requests, keep the following in mind:

-* If you're working in the [shared repository model](/articles/about-collaborative-development-models), we recommend that you use a topic branch for your pull request.
+- If you're working in the [shared repository model](/articles/about-collaborative-development-models), we recommend that you use a topic branch for your pull request.
 While you can send pull requests from any branch or commit, with a topic branch you can push follow-up commits if you need to update your proposed changes.
-* When pushing commits to a pull request, don't force push.
+- When pushing commits to a pull request, don't force push.
 Force pushing can corrupt your pull request.

 {% endnote %}